 About the Company

 Certain information in this press release contains forward-looking information, including with respect to the Company’s business, operations and condition, management’s objectives, strategies, beliefs and intentions, and the company’s forward plans to rebrand.
 This information is based on management’s reasonable assumptions and beliefs in light of the information currently available to us and are made as of the date of this press release.
-Actual results and the timing of events, such as those pertaining to the Company’s expected continued revenue growth and plans for improving expense management and improving margins, may differ materially from those anticipated in the forward-looking information as a result of various factors.
+Actual results and the timing of events, such as those pertaining to success of the Company’s financial performance going forward from the above Q1 2023 results, may differ materially from those anticipated in the forward-looking information as a result of various factors.
 Information regarding our expectations of future results, performance, achievements, prospects or opportunities or the markets in which we operate is forward-looking information.
 Statements containing forward-looking information are not facts but instead represent management’s expectations, estimates and projections regarding future events or circumstances.
 Many factors could cause our actual results, level of activity, performance or achievements or future events or developments to differ materially from those expressed or implied by the forward-looking statements.